mahsamb/SCRQD/README.md

 ## Main Classification Task in SCRQD
-SCRQD focuses on the extraction of Subjective Comparative Relation Quintuples from each question, encompassing:
+The primary task within SCRQD is the extraction and classification of Subjective Comparative Relation Quintuples, encompassing:

 - Subject Entity
 - Object Entity